Lagos (LOS) Murtala Muhammed airport approach from the North

 The aircraft from the US Flight School in Reno, Nevada.

-The problem was the the engines didn't restart well so we could practise a landing on one engine at the nearest airstrip in a mountain valley.
-The flight area was called "Sky Ranch" the instructor the Cowboy!...
+The problem was the engines (2 Lycoming AIO-320) of this "old" aircraft didn't, sometimes, restart well.
+So unintentional practise landings on one engine at the nearest airstrip in a Nevada mountain valley was called for.
+The flight area was called "Sky Ranch" and my instructor, quite appropriate, "Cowboy"..!

-I got my rating on 18.08.82 after a test flight comprising single engine landing into the evening sun, Stall and Spin recovery and other disturbing stuff.
-You guess the examiner was my very own instructor!
+I got my ratings on 18.08.82 after a test flight, comprising single engine landings into the low evening sun on a lonely mountain airstrip, stalls and spins recovery and other disturbing stuff.
+The examiner was my very own instructor and quit uncompromising!

 Summit Aviation Ltd.